Kirill-Bugaev/sweetscope/README.md

 ## Introduction

-This plugin was written for use cscope tool in Vim easy and comfortable.
+This plugin was written for using cscope tool in Vim easy and comfortable.

 ### Features
 * Interactive query to cscope db